dhananjay-86/automated-retail-etl-pipeline-airflow-dbt-postgresql-docker/README.md

-# 🚀 Automated Retail ETL Data Pipeline
+# 🚀 Automated Retail ETL Pipeline

 An end-to-end **Data Engineering** project that automates the extraction, validation, transformation, and loading of retail data from the DummyJSON REST API into PostgreSQL using **Python**, **Apache Airflow**, **dbt**, and **Docker**, with interactive business insights delivered through **Power BI**.